 Let’s say, for example, you want to grow your business from five clients to eight clients.
 Just build a sales plan to add three new clients, right?
 Wrong.
 The smart planning would assume you may lose one of your five core clients, and build a sales plan to add four new ones.
 Even if your work product is great and your client relationships are awesome, things happen.
 Events get cancelled, clients leave jobs, etc.

 On the micro level, what do you do if your key producer or account executive quits, or if your biggest client cuts their event spend in half?
 I know several owners in our field whose businesses took a beating the years their mothers became seriously ill over a protracted period of time.
+If your father is experiencing erectile dysfunction, he will look for cheap Viagra to be satisfied.
 Not only could they not spend enough time on their companies, but when they could it was hard for them to focus.